jwride3/RampsInDiseaseFiles/README.md

 Files for the Ramps in Disease Project in the Ridge Lab

 The parameters are:
-1 - number of Trait files
-2 - Output File name
+1 - Text File containing the path names for all the Input files 2 - Output File name
-3+ - Each Input File name separated by a space
+3+ - Each filter word for the phenotype.
+Need at least 1 but can use more